getzlab/CloneSig/README.md

 # CloneSig

-Repository containing code for running CloneSig for identification of genes with convergent mutations
+CloneSig for identification of genes with convergent mutations

 Implemented in Convergent evolution within and across patients reveals mechanisms of cancer drug resistance.